 Eczema or Psoriasis?
 How to Tell the Difference

 Eczema and psoriasis are two of the most common skin conditions, but they can be tricky to tell apart.
-Both cause red, irritated skin and itching, but they have distinct triggers, symptoms, and treatments.
+Both cause red, irritated skin and itching, but they have distinct triggers, symptoms and treatments.
 Knowing the difference is key to finding the right care for your skin.

 Let’s explore the differences between atopic dermatitis/eczema vs psoriasis, their unique characteristics, and how to manage them effectively.